valentinhg21/REACTJS----songwithlyrics/README.md

 This is a project where you can search song with lyrics and singer's bibliography.

-I used the API from https://api.lyrics.ovh (song with lyrics).
-I used the API from https://www.theaudiodb.com/ (singer's bibliography).
+I used the API from https://api.lyrics.ovh for the song with lyrics and I used a second API for singer's bibliography https://www.theaudiodb.com/.

 Preview https://songswithlryics.netlify.app